wondering-packet/learning-vault/Git/Exercises/001 - Create a new repository & connect it to a remote branch.md

 cd iac-git
 # initialize git inside this directory.
 git init
-# set the default branch name. we are using main which is common.
+# set the default branch name. we are using main which is commonly used.
 git branch -m main
 # let's make a test file which will be included in our first commit.
 echo "hello, i am learning Git!" >> hello.txt